 It’s a strange thing when you think about it, but the legal age to gamble is different depending on where in the world you are.
-You can do so at the age of 16 in the United Kingdom, for example, if you want to but lottery tickets, but you’ll need to be 18 to bet on a horse racing or football.
+You need to be 18 to bet on a horse racing, football, casino games or and most other forms of gambling, including the lottery, which was raised from 16 to 18 in 2021.
 Meanwhile in the majority of states in the US the minimum age for gambling is 21.

 It’s not even set in stone in specific countries, with Canada being an example of one where it’s 18 in some provinces and territories but 19 in others.
 The reasoning behind why a country picks a given age isn’t easy to understand, with many of them being arbitrarily chosen.
 Here we’ll look at some key examples from around the world and explore what it all means.

 We could discuss the morals of legal gambling ages on this page, but truth be told that is something rather complex.
 Instead we’re going to look at the more literal side of things about why it matters.
 By that we mean that if you don’t know what the legal age to gamble is in a given country then you might be surprised or even shocked to be told you’re not old enough somewhere.

 It’s not uncommon for British people to head to Las Vegas in the United States of America, as an example, and attempt to enter the casino floor when they’re 19 or 20.
 In America there is an extremely strict approach to the legal age for gambling, with casinos knowing that they could face high fines or even lose their licence to operate if someone underage is allowed to gamble there.